Toggle Location Modal

 The exact cause behind the development of lipomas is unknown but the condition is considered to be inherent.
 This means you are at an increased risk of developing a lipoma if there is a family history of the condition.

-Meanwhile, certain conditions can also trigger the development of lipomas.
+Meanwhile, certain conditions can also trigger the development of lumps under skin all over body.
 These include:

 1. Decrum's Disease: A rare disorder also known as Ander's syndrome or Adiposis Dolorosa, it causes the growth of painful lipomas on the arms, legs, and torso.